FOREX-Dollar near 6-wk high as sovereign debt crisis dominates

 EYE OF THE STORM

-Data from a U.S. watchdog showed last Friday that speculators held large net euro short positions of 76,147 contracts.
+Data from a U.S. watchdog showed on Friday that speculators held large net euro short positions, of 76,147 contracts.

 Talk of ongoing repatriation of foreign assets by European players has helped put a floor under the single currency and discouraged short-sellers.

-Some traders wondered if the euro's resilience has mainly been driven by European firms repatriating profits from fast-growing emerging economies ahead of the year-end, rather than banks, which probably need more dollars than euros.
+Some traders speculated that the euro's resilience has mainly been driven by European corporates repatriating profits they earned in fast-growing emerging economies ahead of the end of year, rather than banks which probably need more dollars than euro.

-Still, the common currency could be under renewed pressure soon unless policymakers come up with drastic measures to stop investors dumping euro-zone government bonds.
+Still, the common currency could come under renewed pressure soon unless policymakers come up with drastic measures to stop investors dumping euro zone government bonds.

-The dollar got a small lift against the yen after some traders took comments by Finance Minister Jun Azumi as hinting at more intervention by Japan, although he in fact merely stated that huge buying of foreign bonds by the Bank of Japan -- an idea floated by some economists -- would not be in line with government thinking.
+The dollar got a small lift against the Japanese yen after some traders took comments from Japanese Finance Minister Jun Azumi as hinting at more intervention, although he in fact merely stated that huge buying of foreign bonds by the Bank of Japan -- an idea floated by some economists -- would not be in line with government thinking.

 The dollar briefly rose to as high as 77.35 yen but quickly ceded gains to stay around 77.09 yen.

-The pair stood at important resistance from their 90-day moving average of 77.09 yen, which has capped the dollar since April apart from a short period after Japan's intervention in August and October.
+The pair stood at important resistance from their 90-day moving average, at 77.09 yen on Tuesday, which has capped the dollar since April, barring a short period after Japan's intervention in August and October.

-The Australian dollar pared some of its heavy losses incurred on Monday to stand at $0.9847, up 0.1 percent on the day but still below a support-turned-resistance level of around $0.9910, a 61.8 percent retracement of the October rally.
+The Aussie pared some of its heavy losses incurred on Monday to stand at $0.9872, up 0.3 percent on the day but still below a support-turned-resistance level of around $0.9910, the 61.8 percent retracement of the October rally.